New VR software aims to stop cybersickness before it starts

 Summary

-This study tests whether a new software called Motion Reset can prevent or reduce cybersickness—symptoms like nausea, dizziness, and headache—in healthy adults using virtual reality.
-About 150 volunteers aged 18 to 60 will be split into three groups: one using the anti-sickness software, one using a regular VR experience, and one with no VR at all.
-Afterward, all participants will play a commercial VR game to see if the software helps them feel better and stay in the experience longer.
+This study tests a new software called Motion Reset that may prevent or reduce cybersickness—symptoms like nausea, dizziness, and headache—when using virtual reality.
+Healthy adults aged 18 to 60 will try different VR experiences and then play a commercial VR game while reporting any discomfort.
+The goal is to see if the software makes VR more comfortable for everyone.

 Disclaimer